+Lu Yang

+DOKU the Self

+2022

+Video

+36 min.

+Music composer and producer: liiii

+Sound effect and mastering: Woody Du

+Trumpet and flugelhorn: feng

+Narration: Takano Shinya

+Sato Ryotaro

-Lu Yang DOKU the Self 2022 Video 36 min.
-Music: liiii Sato Ryotaro While in graduate school, Sato began creating films using game engines based on data "assets" circulating on the Internet, such as the 3D models, textures, and animations used in video games.
-According to the artist, he was influenced by the culture of sampling and MAD videos\2 in the post-Internet era.
+While in graduate school, Sato began creating films using game engines based on data "assets" circulating on the Internet, such as the 3D models, textures, and animations used in video games.
+According to the artist, he was influenced by the culture of sampling and MAD videos3 in the post-Internet era.
 His absurd stories in which various characters such as soldiers, girls, and animals repeatedly appear recall the short stories of Abe Kobo and others, as well as the pictorial space of Surrealism, while at the same time questioning the value of human existence and life in contemporary society.
 In this exhibition, he will present a new video piece in which the assets characters that exist just as various signs are released into the homogenized space of a suburban area.

-Sato Ryotaro Inorganic Friends 2023 4K video 7 min.
-37 sec. \Referential image \2 MAD video Videos edited by individuals other than the copyright holders, using content from anime, dramas, movies, games, and other copyrighted works.
+Videos edited by individuals other than the copyright holders, using content from anime, dramas, movies, games, and other copyrighted works.

+Sato Ryotaro Outlet 2025 Video I I min.
+26 sec.

 Jacolby Satterwhite Satterwhite fuses an analogue-industrial understanding of technology with imagery from Afrofuturism, the African-American ideals of the future, and popular culture as a means of "queering" new technologies, creating paradigms for acting out one's identity.
 His practice is also influenced by his mother Patricia Satterwhite, a self-taught artist who suffered from schizophrenia.
 The work for this exhibition is a continuation of A Metta Prayer, an expansive multimedia installation that fuses choreography, wallpapers, video, animation, and music to reimagine a kaleidoscopic, computer-generated world inspired by Buddhist Metta prayers, originally commissioned in 2023 for the Metropolitan Museum of Art in New York.

-Jacolby Satterwhite A Metta Prayer 2023 4-channel multimedia installation: sound, theatrical lighting, high-definition color video, 3D animation in Autodesk Maya and Unreal Engine 21 min.
+Jacolby Satterwhite

+A Metta Prayer

+2023

+4-channel video installation

+21 min.
 28 sec.

-Courtesy: Mitchell-Innes & Nash, New York
+Courtesy: Mitchell-Innes & Nash, New York PRESS RELEASE

-Jakob Kudsk Steensen With 3D animation, sound, and digital technology, Steensen creates immersive works that bring natural phenomena that are often overlooked to life through virtual simulations.
+Jakob Kudsk Steensen With 3D animation, sound, and gaming technology, Steensen creates immersive works that bring natural phenomena that are often overlooked to life through virtual simulations.
 Presented in this exhibition is The Ephemeral Lake (2024), inspired by the German Romantic painter Caspar David Friedrich and commissioned by the Hamburg Kunsthalle, comprising video, sound, and glass lamp sculptures.
 Examining the natural phenomenon of the "ephemeral lake" that periodically appears and disappears in dry barren land, he combined photographs, 3D scans, specimens, and sound recordings of flora and fauna and landscapes collected during his fieldwork in Death Valley and the Mojave Desert in California to create a virtual lake and its ecosystem.
 Its scenery continues to change in real time and evoke the viewer's senses.